rntz/datafun/rntztex/README.md

 2. Sections & sub-sections headings are smaller.
 3. Sub-sub-sections are un-numbered; I use them sparingly if at all.
 4. Redefines `\maketitle` and the `abstract` environment.
-5. Fiddles with paragraph and list item spacing.

 It also has a somewhat random grab-bag of other features I happen to use:

-6. Requires and configures hyperref, url, and cleveref.
+5. Requires and configures hyperref, url, and cleveref.

-7. Requires amsmath & amsthm, and defines theorem, conjecture, lemma, definition, and corollary environments.
+6. Requires amsmath & amsthm, and defines theorem, conjecture, lemma, definition, and corollary environments.
 It sets them to share a single running counter.

-8. Defines some colors, taken from acmart.cls:
+7. Defines some colors, taken from acmart.cls:
 ACM{Blue,Yellow,Orange,Red,LightBlue,DarkBlue,Green,Purple}.

 ## rntzgeometry.sty